mdarse/ipv6tun/README.md

 ```shell
 $ sudo make install
 ```
 This copies the `ipv6tun` executable to `/usr/local` and a configuration file at `/usr/local/etc/ipv6tun.conf`.
-It also take take care of registering with the system in order to keep the tunnel working in case of network change:
+It also take care of registering with the system in order to keep the tunnel working in case of network change:
 - Wi-Fi toggle
 - Ethernet (un)plug
 - DHCP lease expiry